 Agroecology recognizes the value of formal scientific research and of advanced technological innovation.
 It also values the importance of dialogue and collaboration between researchers, farmers, indigenous communities and historically marginalized groups.
 Indigenous knowledge systems and traditional farming practices often yield crucial site-specific insights, easily overlooked by lab-based research.

-Examples of effective farmer-scientist collaborations and participatory learning processes include the Latin American Scientific Society of Agroecology (SOCLA), Farmer Field Schools, Community-based Integrated Pest Management,, Plant Health Clinics, farmer- to-farmer extension programs, and agroecological studies on farms in school and urban gardens.
+Examples of effective farmer-scientist collaborations and participatory learning processes include the Latin American Scientific Society of Agroecology (SOCLA), Farmer Field Schools, Community-based Integrated Pest Management, Plant Health Clinics, Brazilian farmer- to-farmer education programs, and agroecological studies in school and urban gardens.

 Agroecology improves the adaptive capacity of agroecosystems and reduces vulnerability to natural disasters, climate change impacts, and new and emerging environmental and economic system stresses and shocks.
 This resilience can be accomplished through